 It doesn’t matter what you use to build your Rube Goldberg Machine.
 All that matters is you get creative and have fun.
-Here is a list of things I’ve used to create a Rube Goldberg Machine in the past.
+Here is a Rube Goldberg Machine materials list.
+I’ve used all of these items when creating Rube Goldberg Machines in the past.

 I repeat you do not need all these things!
 Just search around the house for things you have and think up creative ways to use them.

 - Recyclable Materials (paper towel tubes, paper bags, milk jugs, etc.)

 I’m sure there are other things around your house that you’ll find during your search for materials too.

 Like I’ve been saying, get creative!
 There is no such thing as a Rube Goldberg Machine that is too big or too small!

 Before you start building a Rube Goldberg machine, you need a task for it to accomplish.
 What simple action should your machine do?
 Here are some examples: